seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IACHIMO**
 And himself.
 Not I,
 Inclined to this intelligence, pronounce
-The beggary of his change; but ’tis your graces
+The beggary of his change; but 'tis your graces
 That from pay mutest conscience to my tongue
 Charms this report out.